Nikyatu Jusu: Early life and education

 Jusu was born in Atlanta, Georgia, to Sierra Leonean parents Hannah Khoury and Ronald Jusu.
 She attended Duke University in Durham, North Carolina with the intention to become a biomedical engineer.
-An unexpected meeting with a screenwriting professor introduced her to the world of film making and she changed her focus.
-Jusu graduated with a Bachelor of Arts degree in Film/Cinema/Video Studies in 2005.
-She later studied narrative filmmaking at New York University's Tisch graduate film school and received a master of fine arts degree in Film/Cinema/Video Studies in 2011.
+An unexpected meeting with a screenwriting professor introduced her to the world of filmmaking and she changed her focus.
+Jusu graduated with a Bachelor of Arts in Film/Cinema/Video Studies in 2005.
+She later studied narrative filmmaking at New York University's Tisch graduate film school and received a Master of Fine Arts in Film/Cinema/Video Studies in 2011.

 Career

 2008 – 2018: Career beginnings

-In 2008, Jusu wrote and directed African Booty Scratcher for her second year graduate film project at NYU Tisch.
+In 2008, Jusu wrote and directed African Booty Scratcher for her second-year graduate film project at NYU Tisch.
 It is a semi-autobiographical film that tells the story of Isatu, a young Sierra Leonean American.
 The story highlights the conflict of differing cultures while Isatu contemplates which culture to please when picking a prom dress.
 She developed the film with a budget of $7,000.
 African Booty Scratcher was eventually acquired by HBO.

 Jusu released Say Grace Before Drowning in 2010, again as writer and director.
 With a bigger budget of $35,000, Jusu created a film that explains the relationship between a young girl and her African refugee mother.
 This film was also acquired by HBO.

 In 2011, she wrote and directed the narrative film, Black Swan Theory, that was labeled as an experimental work.
 The plot of the film revolves around Sonya, a psychiatric casualty of war, who accepts a murder-for-hire assignment.
 Jusu's developed the film on a budget of $3,000.

 Jusu began developing a feature film, FREE THE TOWN in 2013.
 The film follows three people in Freetown, Sierra Leone and was selected for inclusion in Sundance Institute's inaugural Diverse Writers Workshop.

 She co-wrote and co-directed Flowers in 2015 with Yvonne Michelle Shirley, a classmate from film school.
-The coming of age film tells the story of two Brooklyn teens looking to get revenge on their teacher until their plan backfires.
+The coming-of-age film tells the story of two Brooklyn teens looking to get revenge on their teacher until their plan backfires.
 Jusu explained that she wanted to draw attention to the struggles of black girls in school because she feels that only black boys are in the spotlight of struggle in the United States education system.
 Flowers was shown at film festivals such as BlackStar Film Festival.
 It was acquired by HBO and received the HBO Short Film Award.